Skip to content

 Jump Straight to:

-What Is Strategic Management in the Public Sector?
+What is Strategic Management in the Public Sector?

 Strategic management in the public sector is a management system that focuses on planning, implementation and measurement.
 This form of management focuses on an organisation’s resources and how they can be best utilised to reach certain objectives.